Maerewhenua rock art

 This historic place is located on private land, but a path to the rock art site has been made accessible to the public.

-Please be aware the following hazards include: traffic, slippery surface when wet, uneven surface, rock fall from above / overhang.
+Please be aware the following hazards include: traffic, slippery surfaces when wet, uneven surfaces, rock fall from above / overhang.

 Latitude: -44.86313 Longitude: 170.68950